Robotino04/FleetLang/README.md

 ## TODOs

 ### Priority
-- structs
 - if expressions
 - track definitions and references of variables
-- tied to ^this^ warnings for unused functions/variables
+- tied to ^this^: warnings for unused functions/variables

 ### easy